-Being cautious with public Wi-Fi is a sensible method on how to prevent ransomware.
+Being cautious with public Wi-Fi is a sensible method to prevent ransomware.

 When you use public Wi-Fi, your computer system is more vulnerable to attack.
-To better learn how to prevent ransomware, avoid using public Wi-Fi for confidential transactions, or use a secure VPN.
+To better learn how to prevent ransomware, avoid using public Wi-Fi for confidential transactions or a secure VPN.

 As cybercrime becomes more widespread, ransomware protection has never been more essential.
-Protect your computer from ransomware with a comprehensive internet security solution like Kaspersky Internet Security.
+Protect your computer from ransomware with a comprehensive internet security solution from your I.T. company.

-When you download or stream, our software blocks infected files, preventing ransomware from infecting your computer and keeping cybercriminals at bay.
+When you download or stream, our software blocks infected files.
+This step prevents ransomware from infecting your computer and keeps cybercriminals at bay.

-To benefit from the highest level of protection that internet security software has to offer, ensure you keep it updated.
+To benefit from the highest level of protection that internet security software offers, ensure you keep it updated.
 Each update will include the latest security patches and maximize ransomware prevention.

-Should you experience a ransomware attack, your data will remain safe if it is backed up.
-Make sure to keep everything copied on an external hard drive but be sure not to leave it connected to your computer when not in use.
-If the hard drive is plugged in when you become a victim of a ransomware attack, this data will also be encrypted.
+Should you experience a ransomware attack, your data will remain safe if it backs up.
+Make sure to keep everything copied on an external hard drive but not leave it connected to your computer when not in use.
+If your hard drive becomes a victim of a ransomware attack, this data will also be encrypted.

 Additionally, cloud storage solutions allow you to revert to previous versions of your files.
 Therefore, if they become encrypted by ransomware, you should be able to return to an unencrypted version via cloud storage.

-In the event of a ransomware attack, it is important to know what to do.
+In a ransomware attack, it is important to know what to do.
+Contact your managed I.T. services provider if you can.
 Here are some simple steps to follow to minimize damage.

 Isolate your computer